mixonic/why-javascript-is-coming-to-ember-templates/src/index.md

 Good afternoon!
 I'm Matthew Beale and I'm excited to speaking with you again here at EmberConf.

-I've been increadibly inspired by the work Tilde, the conference organizers, my fellow speakers, and many others have done to make this conference a success despite overwhelming circumstances.
+I've been increadibly inspired by the work Tilde (til-duh), the conference organizers, my fellow speakers, and many others have done to make this conference a success despite overwhelming circumstances.
 My heart and thanks go out to each of you for making this feel like a real community moment.